arsh052003/School_Mangement_System/README.md

 Student Management Screen the users can view a list of all students enrolled in the course and edit student information including personal details, contact information, and academic records.

+Subject Management Screen the users can view a list of all subjects, add new subjects to the curriculum and assigned lecturer.

+Staff Management Screen the users can access a list of academic and administrative staff members, edit staff information and add new staff members to the system.

+Funds Management Screen the user can close off a month’s financial transactions such as collect student fees and distribute salaries to staff members.

+Search functionalities implement across student, staff and subject pages.

+Messaging functionality the users can send and receive messages, announcements, and notifications within the platform.

+Gradebook and Assessment Management teachers can manage and update grades for assignments, quizzes and exams, students can view their grades and feedback on assignments.

+Attendance Tracking teachers can take attendance for classes and administrators can view attendance records and generate reports.

+Parent Portal allow parents to communicate with the teachers and administrators regarding their child’s education.

+Calendar and Event Management maintains a centralized calendar for academic-events, exams, holidays, and extracurricular activities.

+Resource Repository allow users to upload, download, and share resources within the platform.

 References:
 https://github.com/Pieter-stack/EduCube2